MirkoLouis/CanvasIligan-Ver3/README.md

 *   **CORS Configuration:** Cross-Origin Resource Sharing is restricted to only allow requests from the frontend application.
 *   **Header Security:** The `X-Powered-By` header is disabled to avoid leaking information about the server technology.
 *   **API Rate Limiting:** A tiered rate-limiting strategy is implemented to protect against abuse and ensure server stability.
 A global limit of 500 requests per 15 minutes applies to all routes, while the `/api/search` endpoint has a stricter limit of 20 requests per minute.

+## Networking, CORS, and Tunnels

+This application is configured to work seamlessly for both local development and when shared externally via a tunnel (like VS Code's local tunneling feature).

+### Dynamic CORS Policy

+The server's Cross-Origin Resource Sharing (CORS) policy is not hardcoded.
+It dynamically accepts requests from the following origins:
+- Any `localhost` address on any port (e.g., `http://localhost:3000`).
+- Any subdomain ending in `.devtunnels.ms`, which is used by VS Code for its tunneling feature.

+This allows you and your friends to access the application from different URLs without running into CORS errors.

+### Dynamic Content Security Policy (CSP)

+The application's CSP is also generated dynamically for every request.
+It inspects the request headers (specifically `x-forwarded-host` and `x-forwarded-proto`, which are set by tunnels) to determine the exact URL you are using to access the site.
+It then generates a policy that explicitly allows your browser to connect to the backend services using that same tunneled URL.

+This ensures that even when the application is accessed from a temporary, random URL, the browser's security policies adapt and allow the frontend to communicate with the backend.

+### `ECONNREFUSED` Error

+If you see an `ECONNREFUSED` error, it typically means one of two things:
+1. A required service (like the MySQL database or the Python Gunicorn server) is not running.
+2. A service is configured to use `localhost`, and your system is resolving it to an IPv6 address (`::1`) that the service isn't listening on.
+The code has been updated to use `127.0.0.1` to prevent this, but it's a good first place to check if you encounter connection issues.

 ## License